dweger-scripts/Uninstall-Teamviewer/README.md

   ## Usage
 This script will need admin privileges.
 IF deploying from your RMM, make sure it runs in admin or SYSTEM context.

 The script requires 1 of 2 parameters/switches to run.
+The script will do nothing if you don't submit a parameter/switch.
   ### -Audit
 `.\Uninstall-Teamviewer.ps1 -Audit `
   *This will just audit the machine for the existence of Teamviewer and output the version number.*